rutuldalsaniya/SQL-with-Data-Analysis-and-Visualization/readme.md

 # SQL Data Analysis & Data Visualizaiton Projects
+# This is for the data analyst project
 Compilation of SQL, Tableau, and PySpark data analysis-related projects and challenges where I practice those skills.

 ### Built with